jnsage/MovieTicketInfo/README.md

     - 'Lincoln' and 'LiNColN' will both be found.

 ## Most Recent Movie
-- Returns the last movie seen by date/start time from the dataframe.
-Also returns the number of days ago it was seen.
-As the data in this project is static, function returns the same movie title everytime.
+- Returns the last movie seen by date/start time along with how many days ago the movie was seen.

 ## Number of Movies Watched in a Year
 - User inputs a year with format 'xxxx' from within range 2012-Current Year.
 If year exists in the dataframe, returns the number of movies seen that year.